vidmahovic/nba/readme.md

 I tried to stay independent from 3rd party packages and implement features on my own.
 The files players.json and teams.json serve as a 'database' for basketball players and their teams (as I seen in the JS client API implementation).
 Due to the fact that time was quite limited
 I did not manage to optimize API calls (which take a lot of time) nor could I implement the logic to fetch basketball players or teams if they aren't present in JSON files.
+Also, I would love to test everything so I can be sure everything works, but it would take quite some time.
 ####